-• The logger with the charger will be handed out to competitor at the General Briefing.
+• The logger with the charger will be handed out to competitor at the check-in or at the General Briefing.
 Competitor is solely responsible for the storage, charging and usage of logger throughout the Event.

 The logger must be switched on 10 min before the intended first take-off to allow proper GPS initialization.
 Before the next flights - around 5 minutes.